jhkliu42/academic-kickstart/content/authors/admin/_index.md

 Outside of research, I am deeply committed to science communication and community building.
 I have given numerous talks to wide range of audiences, both expert and nonexpert, and regularly write scientific articles for the [Berkeley Science Review](http://berkeleysciencereview.com/).
 For the past few years, I have also been involved with industry-academia connections, serving on the team of [Beyond Academia](https://beyondacademia.berkeley.edu/), a student-run organization at UC Berkeley that brings together hundreds of PhDs in industry every year.

-Beyond my scientific life, I am an active [collaborative pianist](piano/) in the Bay Area.
-In my free time I enjoy reading speculative fiction, running, cooking, and social dancing.
+Beyond my scientific life, I am an active [collaborative pianist](piano/) in the Bay Area and also heavily involved with the social dancing community as a teacher and DJ.

 **Contact**